bubblecup/RepData_PeerAssessment1/PA1_template.md

 # Calculate the interval with the greatest number of steps, on average
 maxInterval <- filter(dailyActivity, steps==max(steps))$interval
 # Plot
-p <- ggplot(data=dailyActivity, aes(interval, steps)) + geom_line() +
+p2 <- ggplot(data=dailyActivity, aes(interval, steps)) + geom_line() +
        labs(title="Average Daily Activity", x="Interval", y="Steps")
-print(p)
+print(p2)
 ```

 ![](PA1_template_files/figure-html/ShowDailyActivity-1.png)

-The most activity, averaged across all days, is observed for the interval 835 (presumably while the subject is commuting to work, either on foot or by public transportation).
-As expected, the nighttime hours are relatively devoid of activity.
+The most activity, averaged across all days, is observed for the interval 835 (presumably while the subject is commuting to work/school, either on foot or by public transportation).
+Activity is highest in the daytime hours, tapering off towards evening and virtually ceasing at night.

 ## Imputing missing values